liulei1009/liulei1009.github.io/_posts/2021-12-29-ml-tec-submitted.md

 category: Paper
 ---

-Lei submitted a [regular paper](../assets/TGRS-submmison-ML-TEC.pdf) to *IEEE TGRS*.
+Lei submitted a [paper](../assets/TGRS-submmison-ML-TEC.pdf) to *IEEE TGRS* today.
 The paper applies the convolutional long short-term memory (convLSTM)-based machine learning (ML) models to forecast global ionospheric total electron content (TEC) maps with up to 24 hours of lead time at a 1-hour interval.